Curtis W. Harris: Church and political work

 Harris was employed as a janitor at Allied Chemical and Dye Company when he was ordained a Baptist minister in 1959.
-First Baptist Church, Bermuda Hundred in Chester, Virginia was where he first served as a pastor and remained there until 1969.
+He first served as a pastor at First Baptist Church, Bermuda Hundred in Chester, Virginia and remained there until 1969.
 In 1961, he was called to pastor at both Union Baptist Church in Hopewell and Gilfield Baptist Church in Ivor, Virginia.
 Harris retired from Gilfield in 1994, and on December 16, 2007, he delivered his final sermon at Union Baptist after a 46-year pastorship.
 Harris was also president of the Hopewell Ministerial Association, Moderator/Executive Director of Bethany Baptist Association and Allied Bodies, and affiliated with Lott Carey Foreign Mission.

 As early as 1964, Harris ran for a seat on the Hopewell City Council.
 After seven attempts to be elected, he and many other like-minded residents moved the city of Hopewell to replace its longstanding at-large system with a ward system in 1983.
 Harris was finally elected to the Hopewell City Council (Ward 2) in 1986; in 1994 he was elected vice mayor; and in 1998, Harris was sworn in as the first African-American mayor of Hopewell.
 After 26 years of service to the city as well as to his constituents in Ward 2, Harris retired from his seat on the Hopewell City Council on March 1, 2012.

 On February 11, 2014, the Hopewell City Council voted to rename Terminal Street, "Rev C W Harris Street."
 For 57 years, Curtis and Ruth Harris lived at 209 Terminal Street, the street in Hopewell which now bears his name.
 The council also voted to rename Booker Street (which intersects Rev. C. W. Harris Street), "Ruth Harris Way" in honor of Harris' late wife, Dr. Ruth J. Harris.
-The Street Sign Ceremony, hosted by the Hopewell City Council, was held at Union Baptist Church on June 15, 2014, to pay tribute to Curtis and Ruth Harris.
-Herbert Bragg, Hopewell's Intergovernmental and Public Affairs Director was master of ceremony, music was rendered by the Harris Connection Singers (Harris' children and grandchildren) and statements were made by Union Baptist Pastor Dr. Anthony Nutt, Hopewell Mayor Michael Bujakowski, Hopewell Vice Mayor Jasmine Gore, Hopewell City Manager Mark Haley, Hopewell Councilwoman Brenda Pelham, Hopewell Councilwoman Jackie Shornak, Virginia State Senator Henry Marsh, and Dr. Joanne H. Lucas (Harris' daughter).
-Letters were read from Virginia Governor Terry McAuliffe, U.S. Senator Mark Warner and U.S. Senator Timothy Kaine.
+The street sign ceremony, hosted by the Hopewell City Council, was held at Union Baptist Church on June 15, 2014, to pay tribute to Curtis and Ruth Harris.
+Herbert Bragg, Hopewell's Intergovernmental and Public Affairs Director, was master of ceremony, music was rendered by the Harris Connection Singers (consisting of Harris' children and grandchildren), and statements were made by numerous local officials and family members.
+Letters were read from Virginia Governor Terry McAuliffe, U.S. Senator Mark Warner and U.S. Senator Tim Kaine.

-On July 1, 2017, Harris celebrated his 93rd birthday with family and friends at a program,"The Life and Legacy of Rev. Dr. Curtis West Harris," hosted by Union Baptist Church where he was Pastor Emeritus.
-He died in Chester, Virginia at The Crossings at Ironbridge on December 10, 2017, at the age of 93.
+On July 1, 2017, Harris celebrated his 93rd birthday with family and friends at a program, "The Life and Legacy of Rev. Dr. Curtis West Harris," hosted by Union Baptist Church where he was pastor emeritus.
+He died in Chester, Virginia on December 10, 2017 at the age of 93.